peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

  Calculates the quotient and remainder using the DivideToIntegerNaturalScale and the formula in RemainderNaturalScale.
 * `boolean equals​(EFloat other)`<br>
- Determines whether this object's mantissa (significand), exponent, and properties are equal to those of another object.
+ Determines whether this object's significand, exponent, and properties are equal to those of another object.
 * `boolean equals​(java.lang.Object obj)`<br>
- Determines whether this object's mantissa (significand), exponent, and properties are equal to those of another object and that other object is an arbitrary-precision binary floating-point number.
+ Determines whether this object's significand, exponent, and properties are equal to those of another object and that other object is an arbitrary-precision binary floating-point number.
 * `boolean EqualsInternal​(EFloat otherValue)`<br>
- Determines whether this object's mantissa (significand) and exponent are equal to those of another object.
+ Determines whether this object's significand and exponent are equal to those of another object.
 * `EFloat Exp​(EContext ctx)`<br>
  Finds e (the base of natural logarithms) raised to the power of this object's value.
 * `static EFloat FromBoolean​(boolean boolValue)`<br>
- Converts a boolean value (either true or false) to an arbitrary-precision binary float.
+ Converts a boolean value (either true or false) to an arbitrary-precision binary floating-point number.
 * `static EFloat FromByte​(byte inputByte)`<br>
  Converts a byte (from 0 to 255) to an arbitrary-precision binary floating-point number.
 * `static EFloat FromDouble​(double dbl)`<br>
- Creates a binary float from a 64-bit floating-point number.
+ Creates a binary floating-point number from a 64-bit floating-point number.
 * `static EFloat FromEInteger​(EInteger bigint)`<br>
- Converts an arbitrary-precision integer to the same value as a binary float.
+ Converts an arbitrary-precision integer to the same value as a binary floating-point number.
 * `static EFloat FromInt16​(short inputInt16)`<br>
  Converts a 16-bit signed integer to an arbitrary-precision binary floating-point number.